slacy/blog/content/Basics of TensorFlow.md

     # graph that reassigns the value of x.
     sess.run(x.assign(5))

-    # Once we have reassigned x, we can recompute the 'y' graph.
+    # Once we have reassigned x, we can re-compute the 'y' graph.
     print "5^2 = ", sess.run(y)
 ```

-    Initial value of x =  1.0
+    Initial value of x =  2.0
-    Initial value of y=x^2 =  1.0
+    Initial value of y=x^2 =  4.0
     5^2 =  25.0

 So, there you have it.
 TensorFlow can compute some values, which is not a huge surprise.
-The syntax is a bit verbose, but the structure I've used above is very common, even in larger systems, so its useful to start out this way.
+The syntax is a bit verbose, but the general program structure I've used above is very common, even in larger systems, so its useful to start out this way.

-On to bigger and better things.
+Now, on to bigger and better things.
 How to we run a Solver?

-## Running a solver & finding a minimum
+## Running a solver & finding the minimum of our function

 Before we run a solver, we must create a computation graph whose result is a single value that we would like to **minimize**.
 Finding values that minimize functions is what TensorFlow is really, really good at.

-Let's assume that what we want to compute is $\min(x^2)$ so we restate this as "Find me the value of '$x$' that minimizes the function $x^2$"
+Given our $x^2$ example from above, let's just assume that what we want to compute is $\min(x^2)$ so we restate this as "Find me the value of '$x$' that minimizes the function $x^2$"

 So, here's the code: